SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

   No real-world RSA system would allow such an $N$, but this inconvenient fact is seldom mentioned.
 - Another example is the factorization of 1,099,551,473,989 which in binary begins with 100000000000000&hellip; thereby hinting that a game of some sort is afoot.

-Such a game might be Callas Normal Form, where, if $n \le m$:
+  Another such game might be jokingly termed Callas Normal Form, after Jon Callas who pointed it out.
+Here, if $n \le m$:

   $$
   \left\{